Cray-HPE/docs-csm/operations/power_management/Recover_from_a_Liquid_Cooled_Cabinet_EPO_Event.md

     err_msg = ""
     ```

-7. Bring up the Slingshot Fabric
+7. Bring up the Slingshot Fabric.
-    To bring up the Slingshot fabric, see:
+    Refer to the following documentation for more information on how to bring up the Slingshot Fabric:
-    -  The *Slingshot Administration Guide* for Cray EX systems PDF.
+    -  The *Slingshot Administration Guide* PDF for HPE Cray EX system.
     -  The *Slingshot Troubleshooting Guide* PDF.

 8. After the components have powered on, boot the nodes using the Boot Orchestration Services \(BOS\).